-- → This section will award points on the basis of two areas: - 1) Quality cephalometric tracings with properly marked landmarks, overlays, and superimpositions - 2) A complete IBO Cephalometric Summary and relevant data values & comments in all five areas
+- 1) Properly and accurately selected landmarks on the ceph radiograph a dedicated sheet with just the landmarks - 2) Proper selection of landmarks on all tracings, overlays, superimpositions resulting in accurate measurements - 3) A complete IBO Cephalometric Summary and relevant data values & comments in all areas

-SECTION 7.1 - CEPHALOMETRIC TRACINGS (10 POINTS)
+SECTION 7 - CEPHALOMETRIC TRACINGS (10 POINTS)

 → Are the landmarks located correctly?
 Each correctly identified tracing point is worth one point.
+NOTE: landmarks should be identified on a separate overlay of the ceph image showing only the landmarks!